NBA Rumors: LeBron James Reacts To Report Claiming His Trust In The Lakers Has Been ‘Damaged’

 “That.
 Is.
 Not.
 True,” James was quoted as saying.
 “It’s not true at all.
 I’m actually at the Lakers facility right now.”

-In the aftermath of a 2018-19 campaign where they missed the playoffs with a 37-45 record, recent weeks have seen the Los Angeles Lakers go through multiple organizational changes, starting with Magic Johnson’s decision to resign from his position as president of basketball operations.
+In the aftermath of a 2018-19 campaign where they missed the playoffs with a 37-45 record, recent weeks have seen the Los Angeles Lakers go through multiple organizational changes — starting with Magic Johnson’s decision to resign from his position as president of basketball operations.
 As reported earlier on Thursday by The Inquisitr, Bleacher Report‘s Ric Bucher appeared this week on The Herd with Colin Cowherd, where he suggested that Johnson chose to step down after he saw the email exchanges between Lakers co-owner Jeanie Buss and general manager Rob Pelinka that negatively criticized his performance.

-On the same week that Johnson stepped down as team president, head coach Luke Walton was dismissed by the Lakers, though he didn’t stay unemployed for long, as the Sacramento Kings hired him as their new coach one day later.
+On the same week that Johnson stepped down as team president, head coach Luke Walton was dismissed by the Lakers — though he didn’t stay unemployed for long, as the Sacramento Kings hired him as their new coach one day later.
 As noted by Sporting News, the Lakers have interviewed several candidates to replace Walton as the team’s coach, including Tyronn Lue, Jason Kidd, and Monty Williams.

 LeBron denies Lakers must repair relationship with him https://t.co/AAyMesYN57